-The teaching system mostly comprises about 150 dual-boot machines (they can be Linux or Windows), though some are Linux-only or Windows-only.
+The Central Computing System mostly comprises about 150 dual-boot machines (they can be Linux or Windows), though some are Linux-only or Windows-only.
 Some of these machines can be used by students without them needing to be on-site.
 See our Offsite/Remote Access page.

 Python is the main programming language taught.
 The Part 1 students are also introduced to Matlab/Octave and C/C++.
 Setting coursework that requires students to use other languages is not recommended unless the students are well prepared.
-Short courses on C++ are sometimes available during October.
 The Languages page lists available programming languages.

 The Central Linux System has LaTeX and LibreOffice for document preparation.
 Many (though not all) students have access to PCs and Macs in their colleges.
 The University supply Word and Matlab (with all the toolboxes).

 - ‘start’ set-ups – The start facility on our Linux machines provides an easy way to run computer-based sessions.
 Files can be copied, menus set up and applications started to suit your course.
 See The “start” command on linux for information about how to set the facility up.
 A feedback icon can be provided as part of the Linux start set-up